 Fort Bragg, North Carolina

-Like everyone else who was keeping one eye on the news concerning events in Arizona, Lieutenant General Alex Bohrn, commander of the XVIII Airborne Corps, had watched replays of the drone crash and listened to the brief statement a DoD spokesman read to the journalists who covered the Pentagon.
-Unlike the speculation journalist and the talking heads relied on to put events of the day into some sort of context, men who couldn’t find their ass with their own hands, he knew what the female major was telling them was putting out was pure grade A, government inspected bullshit.
+Like everyone else who was keeping one eye on the news in Arizona, Lieutenant General Alex Bohrn, commander of the XVIII Airborne Corps, had watched replays of the drone crash and listened to the brief statement a DoD spokesman read to the journalists who covered the Pentagon.
+Unlike the journalists and the talking heads who relied on speculation to put events of the day into some sort of context—men who couldn’t find their ass with their own hands—he knew that everything the female major was telling them was pure grade A, government-inspected bullshit.

 The Global Hawk had not suffered from a mechanical malfunction before augering into the ground like a lawn dart.
 Even to a man who often complained he was part of a dying breed of muddy boots warriors, that much was obvious.
-What Bohrn didn’t know was whether Allen Devin had orchestrated the filming of the crash as nothing more than a demonstration of what his people could do, or meant it to be a warning.
+What Bohrn didn’t know was whether Allen Devin had orchestrated the filming of the crash as nothing more than a demonstration of what his people could do, or meant it as a warning.
 And while the email he’d received from an old friend via a personal email account was ostensibly an appeal to his honor as an officer who had pledged to defend and uphold the Constitution against all enemies, its purpose was the same.
-Devin and the people who were flooding social media with similar admonishment to serving officers and senior NCOs in an effort to sow the seeds of doubt, not only of the wisdom and legality of taking up arms against the Arizona Home Guard and those Americans who stood with them, but of the moral obligations all members of the uniformed services had to the oath they and those who had gone before them had taken, men and women who had shed their blood to secure the rights and privileges Americans enjoyed.
+Devin and the people flooding social media with similar admonishment to serving officers and senior NCOs—in an effort to sow the seeds of doubt, not only of the wisdom and legality of taking up arms against the Arizona Home Guard and those Americans who stood with them, but of the moral obligations all members of the uniformed services had to the oath they and those who had gone before them had taken—were the same men and women who had shed their blood to secure the rights and privileges all Americans enjoyed.

-Were it not for a section of the email that recited a portion of the speech Douglas MacArthur had delivered to the corps of cadets at West Point in 1962, Bohrn would have dismissed it, just as he was obliged to ignore the implied threat behind the crashing of the drone.
+Were it not for a section of the email that recited a portion of the speech General Douglas MacArthur had delivered to the corps of cadets at West Point in 1962, Bohrn would have dismissed it, just as he was obliged to ignore the implied threat behind the crashing of the drone.
 Those words, however, and the message they conveyed could not be easily brushed aside, not by an officer like Bohrn.
 After issuing his initial planning guidance to his staff, which included a warning order to both the commanding general of the 82nd and 101st Airborne Divisions, Bohrn sat bolt upright in his seat as he had often done when he was a plebe at West Point and took up the page containing the text of Devin’s email.
-With his staff looking on in silence, and his divisional commanders listening in on their speakerphones, Bohrn read aloud Macarthur’s admonishment to the cadets who had willingly taken it upon themselves to assume the burden Macarthur was setting aside.
+With his staff looking on in silence, and his divisional commanders listening in on their speakerphones, Bohrn read aloud General Douglas MacArthur’s admonishment to the cadets who had willingly taken it upon themselves to assume the burden MacArthur was setting aside.

 “Others will debate the controversial issues, national and international, which divide men’s minds; but serene, calm, aloof, you stand as the nation’s war-guardian, as its lifeguard from the raging tides of international conflict, as its gladiator in the arena of battle.